jasonthepenguin/ai-image-fixer/context.md

 ## Recent Changes

+- Added zoom controls with auto-fit to container and +/- buttons in the image viewer.
 - Added numeric inputs to each slider control to allow typing exact values.
 - Reduced numeric input width to be more compact (Tailwind class `w-12`).